The Vital Role of CNAs: Hospital Care Specialists

 Communication and Support Effective communication is essential in a hospital environment, and CNAs play a key role in providing information and support to patients and their families.
 They act as a liaison between patients, nurses, and other healthcare professionals, conveying any concerns or updates to ensure the best possible care.

-Assisting with In collaboration with physical therapists and occupational therapists, CNAs assist patients in their rehabilitation process.
+Assisting with Rehabilitation In collaboration with physical therapists and occupational therapists, CNAs assist patients in their rehabilitation process.
 They help patients perform exercises, use assistive devices, and regain their independence in daily activities.

 Maintaining Clean and Safe Environment CNAs contribute to maintaining a clean and safe environment by ensuring patient rooms are organized, well-stocked, and free from hazards.
-They follow infection control protocols, including proper hand hygiene, to prevent the spread of infections and promote patient well-being.
+They follow infection control protocols, including proper hand hygiene, to the spread of infections and promote patient well-being.

 This table provides an overview of the various roles and responsibilities of a Certified Nursing Assistant (CNA) within a hospital setting.
 CNAs play a crucial part in delivering compassionate and efficient patient care, working closely with the healthcare team to ensure the well-being and comfort of patients during their hospital stay.